 I don’t often write personal posts, maybe that’s something we will change in future, but here is one that’s kind of personal….
 I wrote it on the plane home after two days of drinking beer and aimlessly wondering the streets of Amsterdam…. so it is what it is… you might want to go straight to the photos though, your call.

-Mike and I are a fans of Richard Ayoade’s Travel Man.
-Recently featured was 48 hours in Amsterdam with Joe Lycett, another favourite comedian of ours (so, a must watch, I’m sure you’ll agree!).
-After watching the programme and laughing a lot, we decided it was time to go back to Amsterdam, I booked on the Wednesday night to travel on the Friday – nothing like a last minute trip!
+I’m a big fan of Richard Ayoade’s Travel Man.
+Recently featured was 48 hours in Amsterdam with Joe Lycett, another favourite comedian of mine (so, a must watch, I’m sure you’ll agree!).
+After watching the programme and laughing a lot, I decided it was time to go back to Amsterdam, I booked on the Wednesday night to travel on the Friday – nothing like a last minute trip!

 Flights as always were reasonable (we travelled with KLM) and the awesome looking hotel featured on Travel Man – the Sir Adam – had a good rate on rooms.
 I didn’t allow myself deliberation and went ahead and booked it – I needed to see this hotel for myself, and Mike was more than keen!

 I’m not a city person, I’ve never really felt at home or especially comfortable in the city, and our life on a farm in Devon is testament to that.
 However, there’s something about Amsterdam that has captured a little piece of my heart.
 I’m not sure what it is about this pretty and charming city, I don’t know if indeed it’s that it’s pretty and charming, or if it’s the relaxed vibe amongst the predictable chaos of a city.
 Maybe it’s the friendly and good humoured locals, the culture, or the many bars and restaurants lining Dam Square, along the waterways and dotted all around the individually unique parts of this engaging city.
 I’m not sure what it is, I just know I love this place.